-The Georgia Agricultural Hall of Fame was established in 1972 to recognize individuals making unusual and extraordinary contributions to agriculture and agribusiness industries in Georgia.
+The Georgia Agricultural Hall of Fame was established in 1972 to recognize individuals who made unusual and extraordinary contributions to the agriculture and agribusiness industries in Georgia.

-Former inductees include agricultural history makers Tommy Irvin, former agriculture commissioner; D.W.
-Brooks, Goldkist founder; J.W.
-Fanning, former UGA vice-president for public service; and J. Phil Campbell, founding director of Georgia Cooperative Extension.
+Former inductees include agricultural history-makers such as Tommy Irvin, Georgia's former commissioner of agriculture; D.W.
+Brooks, founder of Gold Kist, Inc. and Cotton States Mutual Insurance Companies; J.W.
+Fanning, former UGA vice president for public service; and J. Phil Campbell Sr., founding director of the Cooperative Extension Service in Georgia.